-Islamic State, a jihadist group that emerged from the Iraqi branch of al-Qaeda, took responsibility for a series of attacks in Paris Nov.
-13 that claimed the lives of at least 127 victims.
+By taking responsibility for attacks in Paris in November 2015 and Brussels in March 2015, Islamic State, a jihadist group that emerged from the Iraqi branch of al-Qaeda, signaled that it was expanding its reach.
 Previously, the group, which holds large swaths of territory in Iraq and Syria on which it has declared a self-style caliphate, or Islamic state, had focused on what jihadists call the “near enemy,” its foes in the Muslim world.
 Al-Qaeda concentrated on attacking U.S. and European powers — the “far enemy” — in an effort to push them to abandon regimes bin Laden wanted to unseat.
 Even with periodic attacks in the non-Muslim world, the bloodiest battlegrounds remain Iraq and Syria.
 Jihadists also cause significant carnage in such places as Nigeria, Yemen, Somalia and the Philippines.
 The number of jihadist groups sharing al-Qaeda’s goals rose to 49 in 2013 from three in 1988.
 Increasingly, groups have pledged allegiance to Islamic State rather than al-Qaeda, which cut ties to its former affiliate in 2014.
 Although Islamic State practices extreme brutality — massacring civilians and executing prisoners — it’s been particularly effective at attracting recruits, not just from the Arab world but from the U.S., Europe and Chechnya.
 A U.S.-led coalition began airstrikes in August 2014 intended to help Iraqi forces and secular Syrian rebels contain the group.
-The U.S. announced in October 2015 that it would deploy special forces.
-After the Paris attacks, France bombed Raqqa, Syria, Islamic State’s de facto capital.
+A year later, Russia started an air campaign on behalf of Syria’s regime, targeting Islamic State among other groups.